-The Partnership supports the continuing efforts of the EPA, HUD, and U.S. Department of Transportation (DOT) Partnership for Sustainable Communities to support the implementation of The Tomorrow Plan.
-The Tomorrow Plan, funded by HUD's Sustainable Communities Regional Planning Grant, is a regional plan focused on the sustainable development of Greater Des Moines.
+The Partnership supports the continuing efforts of the EPA, HUD and U.S. Department of Transportation (DOT) Partnership for Sustainable Communities to support the implementation of The Tomorrow Plan.
+The Tomorrow Plan, funded by HUD's Sustainable Communities Regional Planning Grant, is a regional plan focused on the sustainable development of DSM.
 Its development involved local leaders and the public at large in identifying visions and aspirations for the region, exploring potential scenarios for its future and implementing those scenarios for sustainable future development.

-The Preferred Sustainability Status designation bestowed upon the Des Moines region as a recipient of the grant funds has been extremely important as the region seeks federal grants to help implement aspects of The Tomorrow Plan.
-The Partnership supports the extension of the Preferred Sustainability Status designation for the Des Moines region.
+The Preferred Sustainability Status designation bestowed upon DSM as a recipient of the grant funds has been extremely important as the region seeks federal grants to help implement aspects of The Tomorrow Plan.
+The Partnership supports the extension of the Preferred Sustainability Status designation for DSM.